 Reduced Meal Prices (All Grades):

-Chamberlain Elementary, Chandler Elementary and West Goshen Elementary are offering universally free meals to all enrolled students.
-Parents of these students will still want to fill out and turn in a meal application (if they don’t already qualify for Direct Certification) so that they may qualify for Textbook Rental assistance.
+Chamberlain Elementary, Chandler Elementary, Waterford, and West Goshen Elementary are offering universally free meals to all enrolled students.
+Parents of these students will still want to fill out and turn in a meal application (if they don’t already qualify for Direct Certification) so that they may qualify for Curricular Material Rental assistance.